 Economic forecasts for Baden-Württemberg 2021/2024

-No significant economic growth is expected in Baden-Württemberg in the first quarter of 2024 either.
-According to the latest nowcast from the Institute for Applied Economic Research (IAW) and the University of Hohenheim, gross domestic product (GDP) - adjusted for seasonal and working day effects - will only increase at a growth rate of 0.1% compared to the fourth quarter of 2023.
-The two subsequent quarters will also be characterised by low economic momentum, with the forecast growth rate moving only slightly upwards.
+Despite slightly higher current and forecast growth rates, economic development in Baden-Württemberg remains subdued.
+There is still no sign of a consistent upward trend.
+According to the latest nowcast from the Institute for Applied Economic Research (IAW) and the University of Hohenheim, gross domestic product (GDP) - adjusted for seasonal and working-day effects - will increase at a growth rate of 0.4% in the second quarter of 2024 compared to the first quarter.
+However, this positive development may not be sustainable, as forecasts for the third and fourth quarters predict a temporary return to zero growth.

 © IAW and University of Hohenheim 2024.
-Data sources: 2021q3 to 2023q4: Ministry of Economy, Labour and Tourism; 2024q1 to 2024q3: IAW and University of Hohenheim, own calculations.
+Data sources: 2022q1 to 2024q1: Ministry of Economy, Labour and Tourism; 2024q2 to 2024q4: IAW and University of Hohenheim, own calculations.
 The data are adjusted for price, seasonal and working-day effects.

 Baden-Württemberg compared with the national level

 The forecast for Baden-Württemberg can be compared with forecasts for the federal level.
-The GDP nowcast of the Federal Ministry of Economics and Climate Protection (BMWK) for the first quarter of 2024 from 1 March 2024 and the ifo nowcast and forecast values published on 8 March 2024 (ifoCAST 2024) are used for this purpose.
-The current forecast by the Kiel Institute for the World Economy (IfW) from 1 March 2024 (Boysen-Hogrefe et al. 2024) is also included in the comparison.
-The figure below compares the various forecasts for the federal level and for Baden-Württemberg.
+The GDP nowcast of the Federal Ministry of Economics and Climate Protection (BMWK) for the second quarter of 2024 from May 29, 2024 and the ifo nowcast and forecast values published on June 7, 2024 (ifoCAST 2024) are used for this purpose.
+The forecasts of the Joint Economic Forecast Project Group from March 2024 are also included in the comparison.
+The following figure shows a comparison of the various forecasts for the federal level and for Baden-Württemberg.

 Quarterly GDP growth rates: Comparison with the federal level